rdkcentral/firebolt-apis/requirements/specifications/intents/user-interest.md

 ![](../../../requirements/images/specifications/intents/user-interest/media/image4.png)

-A user\'s intention to express interest in something is handled by the `InterestIntent`.
-This intent happens *before* the platform knows which content is displayed and/or selected by the foreground or background apps.
-The `InterestIntent` may originate from a cloud system, e.g.
-Voice, or from the RCU, or elsewhere.
+A user's intention to express interest in something is handled by the `InterestIntent`.
+This intent happens *before* the platform knows which content is displayed and/or selected by the foreground app.
+The `InterestIntent` may originate from a cloud system, e.g. Voice, or from the RCU, or elsewhere.
 Origination of this intent is out of scope for this document.
 This intent includes the type of interest, e.g. interest or disinterest.

-To fire an `InterestIntent` to the current App, another app, typically the Aggregated Experience, will call the `Content.interest()` method of the Discovery SDK.
-This generates a new intent.
+To fire an `InterestIntent` to the current App, another app, typically the Aggregated Experience, will call the `Content.interesting()` method of the Discovery SDK.

-When this intent occurs, any App in the foreground or background Lifecycle state, that has registered a callback via the `Discovery.interested` API **MUST** have that callback invoked with the `InterestIntent` as the only parameter.
+When `Content.interesting` is called, if the App in the foreground Lifecycle state has registered a provider for the `xrn:firebolt:capability:discovery:interest` capability, then it **MUST** have that provider invoked with the values from the
+`Content.interesting` call.

-Once an App\'s callback is invoked, that app will have `interestTimeout` milliseconds to return a value or throw an error.
+Once an App's callback is invoked, that app will have `interestTimeout` milliseconds to return a value or throw an error.
 Values returned after that time **MUST** be ignored.
-The timeout value is stored in the device\'s configuration manifest.
+The timeout value is stored in the device's configuration manifest.

 To be notified when a user expresses interest in the currently displayed content, an App **MUST** provide the